JAMAutoLtd/customer-portal/src/db/README.md

    - Consolidated ADAS services information into the main services table
    - Removed the separate `adas_services` table
    - Removed `service_code` field from services table, using only id, service_name, and service_category
+   - Removed the `service_equipment` table; service-equipment requirements are now directly defined in the specialized `*_equipment_requirements` tables.

 3. **Vehicle Reference System**:
    - Renamed `adas_ymm_ref` to `ymm_ref` to support all vehicle types